 - Light & comfortable, wind & water-resistant fabric

-Designed specifically for this jacket, the fabric is a lightweight 3-layer ripstop technical fabric.
+The fabric is a lightweight 3-layer ripstop technical fabric designed specifically for this jacket.

-The 3-layer DuPont Kevlar reinforced material gives protection to the elbows, shoulders, and hips.
+3-layer DuPont Kevlar reinforced material protects the elbows, shoulders, and hips.
 It also ensures the jacket is durable and resistant to abrasion whilst maintaining lightness.

 - Waterproof shell constructed from ripstop 3-layer fabric.
 It has no armour pockets, insulator or liner.

-- DuPont Kevlar reinforced fabrics provide abrasion resistance.
+- DuPont Kevlar reinforced fabric provide abrasion resistance.

 - Underarm venting for cooling and airflow.

 - Packs down to approximately 150mm x 150mm x 100mm

 Adventure Spec Baltic Hybrid Jacket

 The beauty of the Baltic Hybrid mid-layer is that it works in every eventuality – on and off the bike.